Winterthur railway station: History

 Five years after the opening of the provisional building, the first real station was built, under the direction of the architect Jakob Friedrich Wanner, who, together with A. Beck, was responsible for the design.
 The builder, Meier, came from Winterthur, and the train shed was built by the firm Benkiser of Pforzheim.
 In 1875, its first expansion was completed, to coincide with the commencement of the Winterthur operations of the Tösstalbahn (lit.
 'Töss Valley railway') and the Nationalbahn.
 This expansion consisted of an extension to each side of the station building equal to the width of four window bays, in order to create space for new waiting rooms.

 Further renovations in 1894−96 left the station building in its present form.
 These renovations, proposed by the architect Ernst Jung and Otto Bridler, produced a station building in Renaissance style; the Federal Palace of Switzerland served as a template.

 In 1944, the present day tracks 8 and 9 were added.
 In 1980, the station was again extended by two tracks (the current platforms 1 and 2), which were used for the Tösstal line and for postal trains.
 Today, S-Bahn trains to Wil depart from the Postal train track.

 In 1988, the two-storey parking deck was built over the station yard.
 In 2000 followed the construction of the Stadttor Winterthur between the station building and the EPA department store, which is now a Coop City department store.

 The term Hauptbahnhof (lit. 'main railway station'), or short HB, for Winterthur railway station is no longer used by Swiss Federal Railways (SBB CFF FFS), the station's owner and operator, but is still sometimes used colloquially.
 Although the station's name appears simply as "Winterthur" on the station signs and on schedule information, the name Hauptbahnhof is still used for the bus stop in front of the station.

+On 28 May 2026, a man was arrested after stabbing three people at the station.